insan1k/url-shorten/docs/basic_api.md

 # API Specification
-There are 3 paths avaliable in our API.
+There are 3 paths available in our API.

 * ##/r